sourcery-ai-experiments/QuarticSDK/docs/source/model_creation.rst

     class ExampleModel(ModelABC):
         def __init__(self):
             self.model = RandomForestRegressor()
-            super().__init__("My Sample Model", description='This is a simple model to give a quick introduction on creating and deploying models to quartic platform.')
+            super().__init__("Sample Model", description='This is a simple model to give a quick introduction on creating and deploying models to the Quartic AI Platform.')

         def train(self, X, y):
             self.model.fit(X, y)